Where Kantivo fits when you're scaling

 Growing companies hit the same wall: entity number two.
 Suddenly you're maintaining separate books, emailing spreadsheets for consolidation, and wondering whether the answer is really a six-figure ERP implementation.
 It isn't.

 Kantivo treats multi-entity as a first-class feature.
 Entities share one install and one database with role-based access per company; consolidation runs pair up intercompany activity, generate the eliminations, and print statements in the rolled-up | eliminations | consolidated format controllers expect.
-Underneath, the ledger has been load-tested into the millions of transactions.
+Underneath, the ledger has been load-tested to twenty-six million transactions โ about fifty-two million ledger lines โ before a Balance Sheet first crossed three seconds.

 What you get